pastorsi/johnwalton/src/privacy.md

     To learn more about how we use these and your choices in relation to these tracking technologies, please refer to our [Cookie Policy.](www.wcultd.com/cookiepolicy)

-4. Security:
+4. Security
     ---------

     The security of your information is important to us and we will use reasonable security measures to prevent the loss, misuse or unauthorized alteration of your information under our control.
 However, given the inherent risks, we cannot guarantee absolute security and consequently, we cannot ensure or warrant the security of any information you transmit to us and you do so at your own risk.

-5. Third Party Links & Use Of Your Information:
+5. Third Party Links & Use Of Your Information
     --------------------------------------------

     Our Service may contain links to other websites that are not operated by us.
 This Privacy Policy does not address the privacy policy and other practices of any third parties, including any third party operating any website or service that may be accessible via a link on the Service.
 We strongly advise you to review the privacy policy of every site you visit.
 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.